machinezone/IXWebSocket/README.md

 std::string url("ws://localhost:8080/");
 webSocket.setUrl(url);

-// Optional heart beat, sent every 45 seconds when there isn't any traffic
+// Optional heart beat, sent every 45 seconds when there is not any traffic
 // to make sure that load balancers do not kill an idle connection. webSocket.setHeartBeatPeriod(45);